orkhasnat/Foxs-Tale/README.md

 > cleanall - Deletes the *.o and *.exe files
 > -a/all - Does all the above except deleting the .exe file

-The .exe can be found in ./bin
+The Play.exe can be found in ./bin